Back to Blog

 }

-The formState.errors object gives you field-level error messages from Zod.
-Display them inline rather than in a toast — users need to see which field failed.
+The formState.errors object gives you field-level messages from Zod.
+Display them inline, directly below the input — toast notifications for field validation errors are a UX antipattern because users can't see which field failed after the toast fades.

 <input